What is Mist Computing?

 Applications of Mist Computing

-Industry |
+|

 Applications of Mist Computing |

-Smart Homes |
+Smart homes |

-*Smart devices* control, *data filtration*, real-time household management |
+Smart device control, data filtering, real-time household management |

-Industrial Automation |
+Industrial automation |

-Local data processing, enhanced operational precision, reliable *embedded systems* |
+Local data processing, improved operational precision, reliable embedded systems |

-Healthcare |
+|

 Real-time health monitoring, instant medical alerts, data analysis from wearables |

-Autonomous Vehicles |
+Autonomous vehicles |

-Instantaneous decision-making, *computational offloading*, use of *embedded systems* |
+Immediate decision-making, computational offloading, use of embedded systems |

-Challenges and Considerations
+Challenges and considerations

 Future Trends in Mist Computing